 Smoke and carbon monoxide detectors should be tested frequently and replaced every 10 years.
 There are many smoke alarms and carbon monoxide detectors on the market.
 Regardless of brand, the detector you purchase should meet current UL standards and must be installed and operated according to the manufacturer’s instructions.
 Homeowners and landlords are required by law to install carbon monoxide (CO) detectors.

-Every dwelling be equipped with at least one approved carbon monoxide alarm, in operating condition, within 15 feet of every sleeping room.
+Every dwelling should be equipped with at least one approved carbon monoxide alarm, in operating condition, withing 15 feet of every sleeping room.
 This alarm may be battery operated, plug-in with battery back-up or wired into the home's AC power with a secondary battery back-up.
 Approved alarms bear the label of a nationally recognized testing laboratory and comply with the most recent standards of the Underwriters Laboratories or the Canadian Standard Association.

 Improper venting may be caused by a number of problems - some of which may not be easily seen, making it important to have your equipment checked and serviced regularly.